 No need to wait for spring to hit a bounce house.
 Kids (and parents) can enjoy two huge rooms of bouncy and inflatable fun like obstacle courses and massive slides all year long at BounceU.
-This location regularly hosts open sessions including Family Bounce Nights, open bounce for all ages, open bounce for preschoolers and even an out-of-this-world Comic Open Bounce with lasers and black lights.
+This location regularly hosts open sessions including Family Bounce Nights, open bounce for all ages, open bounce for preschoolers and even an out-of-this-world Cosmic Open Bounce with lasers and black lights.
 This is the perfect place for everyone in your family to get their sillies out.
 Prices and schedule varies depending on the session so check the website for details.
 Socks are required, long sleeves are recommended and prepaid reservations are encouraged to guarantee your spot.

 Bounce 'N Play – Astoria

 20-21 Steinway Street between 20th Avenue and 20th Road

 Opened by a local mom in spring 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games.
 That makes it a great choice for children of all ages, in fact the "big playground" caters to kids up to 13.
 There are regular open play sessions for different age ranges: under 7, all ages and even family nights that come with a buffet.
 You can find the open play schedule online and call 718-777-7529 to reserve your spot.
 Each two-hour session costs $12 per child, save for family bounce night, which is $15.99 per child (ages 1-16) and $7.99 per parent.

 26-11 23rd Avenue between 26th and 27th Streets